phoenixframework/phoenix/CONTRIBUTING.md

 def safe({:safe, value}), do: {:safe, value}
 ```

-For modules, protocols and types say what it is.
+For modules, protocols, and types say what it is.
 For example write
 something like:

 ```elixir